-Benmosche also led the company’s geographic expansion in Asia, including forming a joint venture in China in 2006.
-And in 2000 under his leadership, MetLife converted from a mutual insurance company to a publicly traded company.
+Benmosche also focused on expansion in Asia, including forming a joint venture in China in 2006.
+And in 2000, MetLife became publicly traded.

-This was the largest IPO in the insurance industry's history at that time, raising MetLife’s market value to over $4 billion.
+It was the largest IPO in the insurance industry's history at that time, making MetLife’s market value $4 billion plus.

 However, MetLife did face some controversies under Benmosche.